Mon-Sat, 4pm-midnight; Sun, noon-10pm

 American Express, Discover, MasterCard, Visa

 Ever since the term gastropub migrated here from London a decade ago, it’s been used to describe a whole range of boozy New York establishments, from neo-speakeasies to beer dens to Brooklyn whiskey bars.
-But if you find yourself pining, on a steamy summer evening, for something approaching the real thing, I suggest you book a table at a curious, out-of-the way little restaurant called Hospoda, which opened this spring on the ground floor of the Bohemian National Hall (also the Czech consulate) on East 73rd Street.
+But if you find yourself pining for something approaching the real thing, I suggest you book a table at a curious, out-of-the way little restaurant called Hospoda, which opened in the spring of 2011 on the ground floor of the Bohemian National Hall (also the Czech consulate) on East 73rd Street.
 You will find a cool, well-appointed room and tables filled with pink-cheeked gentlemen nursing mugs of pilsner served at exactly 44.5 degrees.
-You will find newfangled Bohemian specialties like duck breast with red-cabbage essence; waiters conversant in all sorts of intricate, beer-geek brewing techniques; and a burly, old-world barkeep who looks like an extra from the set of Game of Thrones.
+You will find newfangled Bohemian specialties; waiters conversant in all sorts of intricate, beer-geek brewing techniques; and a burly, old-world barkeep who looks like an extra from the set of Game of Thrones.